Next Review Date: 06/18/2022

 E. Mandatory Message – An official message involving a recipient’s academic or financial status, or a message concerning safety or that fulfills a federal, state or university regulation, policy or procedure.
-(See channels available in – Official Messages to Students: Mandatory vs. Optional)
+(See channels available in Exhibit A – Official Messages to Students: Mandatory vs. Optional)

 V. STUDENT RESPONSIBILITIES

 this policy, all UC San Diego students are responsible for the following:

 1. Determining their official UC San Diego electronic mail alias.
 (See VI.
 Resources, For Students).

 2. Maintaining a valid electronic mail delivery destination address.

 3. Resolving impediments to accessing secure messaging systems and their electronic mail delivery destination address.